 Summary of EPROM Display using ULN2308A microcontroller

-Parts used in the EPROM Animated LED Matrix Display:
+Parts used in the Animated EPROM Display:

 - 27C256 EPROM

-- 8×8 LED matrix
+- 8×8 LED matrices

-- 74*238 3-to-8 line decoder
+- 74*238 3-to-8-decoder

-- ULN2308A Darlington driver
+- ULN2308A darlington driver

-- 2N2907 Transistor
+- 2N2907 transistor

-- 32768 Hz crystal
+- 32768 Hz crystal oscillator

-- Inverter gate (for oscillator)
+- Inverter gate

-- 4040 12-stage ripple counter (two units)
+- 4040 12-stage ripple counter

 Due to university and work it has been a while since the last post.
 But I just completed a little project that’s worth posting.